streamnative/oxia/tlaplus/REPLICATION_PROTOCOL.md

 ## Design

-The protocol consists of four principle actors:
+The protocol consists of four principal actors:
 - a linearizable metadata store
 - a K8s operator responsible for the management of the data nodes.
 - nodes that store and replicate entries